 Bone and Soft Tissue Tumor Program

 The long-term outcome for children with soft tissue and bone tumors is improving.
-How well each child does relies on a variety of factors, including the type of tumor and the spread of the disease beyond its point of origin (metastases) at diagnosis.
-Here at Dana-Farber/Boston Children's Hospital Cancer Center, our research continues to help us understand the causes of cancer so we can develop more targeted, effective therapies.
+How well each child does relies on a variety of factors, including the type of tumor and whether the disease has spread (metastasized) by the time of diagnosis.
+Our research continues to help us understand the causes of cancer so we can develop more targeted, effective therapies.

 To assist the many children successfully treated for malignant tumors, we have an established multidisciplinary, long-term follow-up program through Dana-Farber Cancer Institute's David B. Perini Quality of Life Clinic.

 This program helps survivors of all ages address the medical, psychological and social consequences of their diagnosis and subsequent treatments.
 Childhood cancer survivors of any age are invited to visit our clinic.